Albert Nzula: Death

 Nzula suffered from alcoholism and this led to loose talk.
-He became disillusioned with the Soviet system, with his views being expressed while drunk, expressing Trotskyite views while expressing anti-Stalinist sentiments.
+He became disillusioned with the Soviet system, with his views being expressed while drunk, expressing Trotskyist views while expressing anti-Stalinist sentiments.
 He was brought before officials of the International Committee of the Comintern for disciplinary measures.
-It was decided that he could not return to South Africa, for fear that his views would contaminate the minds of the members in that country with Trotskyite ideas.
+It was decided that he could not return to South Africa, for fear that his views would contaminate the minds of the members in that country with Trotskyist ideas.
 A compromise was suggested with the United States seen as a place he could be rehabilitated.
 Nzula accepted this alternative but before he could leave he died.

 Nzula died on 17 January 1934 as a result of inflammation of lungs – lobar pneumonia – which he contracted having overdosed on alcohol and fallen asleep outdoor in sub-zero temperatures.
 He was cremated and his funeral held in Moscow.

 A hospital has been named in his honour in Trompsburg, which was opened on 15 June 2017.